 b.
 Improvement of ulcers and rest pain in chronic arterial occlusion.

 c.
-Anticoagulation in the extracorporeal circuit (during dialysis) in patients with congenital antithrombin III deficiency or decreased antithrombin III levels.
+Anticoagulation in the extracorporeal circuit (during dialysis) in patients with congenital antithrombin deficiency or decreased antithrombin concentrations.

 Argatroban is a synthetic compound based on the structure of L- arginine.
 It is a direct thrombin inhibitor that binds reversibly to the active site of thrombin and inhibits its downstream action.
-In contrast, indirect thrombin inhibitors like heparin exert their anticoagulant effect via activation of antithrombin III.
+In contrast, indirect thrombin inhibitors like heparin exert their anticoagulant effect via activation of antithrombin.

 Univalent DTI like argatroban and melagatran bind only at the active site of thrombin whereas bivalent DTI like hirudin and bivalirudin bind to two sites of thrombin: the active site and exosite I, a positively charged region in the thrombin molecule which is also a recognition site for many physiologic substrates like fibrinogen, protein C, factor V and thrombomodulin (thrombin receptor in endothelial cells).

 Unlike heparin, which acts only on soluble thrombin, argatroban acts on both soluble and clot bound thrombin because of its low molecular weight.
 It shows linear pharmacokinetic properties after starting an intravenous infusion.
 The drug concentration and anticoagulant effects attain steady-state levels 1 to 3 hours after the start of infusion.
-Since it acts on the final step of coagulation, most of the parameters of coagulation, e.g., activated partial thromboplastin time (aPTT), activated clotting time (ACT), prothrombin time (PT), the international normalized ratio(INR), and thrombin time (TT) are prolonged rapidly and in a dose-dependent manner.
+Since it acts on the final step of coagulation, most of the parameters of coagulation, e.g., partial thromboplastin time (PTT), activated clotting time (ACT), prothrombin time (PT), the international normalized ratio(INR), and thrombin time (TT) are prolonged rapidly and in a dose-dependent manner.
 The elimination half-life of argatroban is 39 to 51 minutes.
 This short half-life is desirable, given the risk of potential bleeding and lack of a specific antidote.
 Anticoagulant effects gradually decline and reach the pretreatment level within 2 to 4 hours after stopping the infusion.
 However, in patients with impaired hepatic function, it may take 6 to 20 hours to wear off its effects.

 Argatroban is metabolized primarily by hydroxylation and aromatization via cytochrome P450 enzymes and excreted mainly via feces.
 However, major drug interactions have not occurred with CYP3A4/5 inhibitors like erythromycin, digoxin, and acetaminophen.